basekit/docs.basekit.com/getting-started/editing.md

 ---
 layout: doc
-title: Editing a Template with V7
+title: Editing a Template for V7
 ---

-# Editing a Template
+# Editing a Template for V7

 This document will explain how to use our TDK and how to upload that final template.
 If you haven’t downloaded your template for editing yet please check out the [How to download a template](/getting-started/downloading/) documentation.